 Coley Porter Bell

 Students were asked to create an identity and visual language for the new RAF ‘Active’ campaign, and bring it to life through innovative and exciting applications.

 Google Creative Lab

-Jack talked through a broad range of projects: Science Museum Web Lab, Inside Abbey Road, Jacquard digital fabric proposition for innovative collaboration between the digital and fashion, awareness raising UNICEF installation at the United Nations ‘Give Children a Voice’ and Calais Refugee Camp mobile app.
+Jack talked through a broad range of projects, including the Science Museum Web Lab, Inside Abbey Road, an awareness-raising UNICEF installation at the United Nations, ‘Give Children a Voice’, and the Calais Refugee Camp mobile app.